 ‘The big move’ took place over the 2012 Easter holiday, with all classrooms and offices packed up for removal by the end of term.
 The removal team and the school’s caretakers worked flat out during the holiday to ensure that everything from the old school was moved across to the new building in time for the first day back.

 There were plenty of changes and new systems to get used to once the doors of the new school opened for the first time, but everyone adapted very well to their new environment and the school was up and running at full force in no time.

 The building cost £27.5 million and includes a range of fantastic modern facilities to help each and every one of our students to achieve their own potential and get the most out of learning.

 For the last year, our school has been undergoing an exciting expansion project.
-From September 2020, our school will be able to hold even more of our hard-working students and we will have some fantastic new facilities for them to use.
+Since September 2020, our school is now able to hold even more of our hard-working students and we have some fantastic new facilities for them to use.
 We have added a new dining area, breakout learning areas, social areas, and ten new classroom spaces.
 Our new and updated classrooms include two new computer suites, two new science labs, and a new technology workshop.
 We have also added 'The Hub' which is a specialist facility based at Kelvin for students with autistic spectrum conditions.

 These facilities include:

-• A range of facilities that will be available for hire by the community outside school hours later this year;
+A range of facilities that are available for hire by the community outside school hours;

 A new canteen and snack bar, providing tasty, good quality, healthy meals to pupils and staff every day.